bigmoves/quickslice/docs/tutorial.md

 ## Step 3: Joining Profile Data

-This is where Quickslice really shines.
+Here Quickslice shines.
 Every status record has a `did` field identifying its author.
-We want to show the author's display name alongside their status.

 In Bluesky, profile information lives in `app.bsky.actor.profile` records.
-With Quickslice, you can join directly from a status to its author's profile:
+Join directly from a status to its author's profile:

 ```graphql
 query StatusesWithProfiles {